2021 U-20 Africa Cup of Nations

-The 2021 Africa U-20 Cup of Nations was the 16th edition of the Africa U-20 Cup of Nations (23rd edition if tournaments without hosts are included), the biennial international youth football tournament organized by the Confederation of African Football (CAF) for players aged 20 and below.
+The 2021 U-20 Africa Cup of Nations was the 16th edition (23rd edition if editions of the tournament without hosts are included), the biennial international youth football tournament organized by the Confederation of African Football (CAF) for players aged 20 and below.
 In September 2018, it was decided that the tournament would be hosted by Mauritania.
-This will be the first edition in Africa U-20 Cup of Nations to have expanded to 12 teams instead of eight.
+This would be the first edition of the Africa U-20 Cup of Nations to be expanded to 12 teams instead of eight.
 The top four teams of the tournament would have normally qualified for the 2021 FIFA U-20 World Cup in Indonesia as the CAF representatives.
-However, FIFA decided to cancel the tournament on 24 December 2020 due to COVID-19 pandemic.
+However, FIFA decided to cancel the tournament on 24 December 2020 due to the COVID-19 pandemic.

 The defending champions Mali failed to qualify.
-Ghana won their 4th title by defeating debutant Uganda in the Final.
+Ghana won their fourth title by defeating debutant Uganda in the final.

 Qualification

 At the end of the qualification phase, eleven teams will join the hosts Mauritania.